-Parents can sometimes negotiate their child's custody and visitation plan between themselves.
-Sometimes they need the help of a mediator.
 They can then work with a family law attorney to draft a written parenting agreement.
 When emotions are running high, parents need help negotiating these important agreements.

 An experienced family law attorney is invaluable in that process.
 And, of course, if an agreement cannot be reached, a child custody lawyer will help you bring a case to court.
 This article highlights how a family law attorney can assist you in a child custody case.
 It also highlights how you can choose the best child custody lawyer for you.

 A child custody dispute can be one of the most stressful events imaginable.
 A child custody lawyer can help your family law case in a variety of ways, including:

 - Providing you with legal advice and counsel